-State the company's policies and procedures on the sending of notices of Annual/Special Stockholders' Meeting.
+State the company's policies and procedure on the sending of notices of Annual/Special Stockholders' Meeting.

 Policies Procedure The company discloses to the public through the PSE The disclosure is sent to the PSE online and the SEC the date and venue, and agenda for the through PSE Edge upon approval by the Shareholders meeting at least 21 days before the Board.
 The company also sends a hardcopy Shareholders Meeting. to SEC.
-The Information Statement (SEC 20-IS) which includes the date, venue and matters to be taken up during the The SEC 20-IS is sent by courier.
-Shareholders meeting are sent out at least 15 business days before the Shareholders Meeting.
+The Information Statement (SEC 20-IS) which includes The SEC 20-IS is sent by courier.